This Chunky Gazpacho recipe with roasted red peppers is an easy, fresh and delicious lunch, brunch, or dinner starter or main dish!

 Red Peppers are the star!

 As the recipe title implies, Roasted Red Peppers are the star here.
 You need a 12oz jar of roasted red peppers.
-You can certainly roast your own red peppers, by charring them over a flame and then putting them in a plastic bag to steam and then wiping the skin off.
+Roasting your own red peppers is an option, by charring them over a flame and then putting them in a plastic bag to steam and then wiping the skin off.
 You will need 1 very large or 2 smaller red peppers to equal the amount you get in a 12oz jar.

 Simply drain and put the roasted red peppers in a food processor and blend until smooth.
 It’s fine to have it slightly chunky, in fact that’s how I like it in this recipe!
 Add the blended red pepper to the tomato juice.